d2207197/confect/README.rst

    except ImportError:
        pass

-   # overrides configuration with environment variables
+   # overrides configuration with environment variables with the prefix `proj_X`
    conf.load_envvars('proj_X')

 It is possible to create multiple ``Conf`` objects, but normally we don't need